makersacademy/airport_challenge/PLAN.md

 2.6.5 :004 > airport.land(plane)
  => [#<Plane:0x00007fcabe03afd0>]
  ```
-## - create a confirm_takeoff method so ATC can confirm the plane has taken off'
+## - create a confirm_takeoff method so ATC can confirm the plane has taken off''

+## User stories 3

+As an air traffic controller
+To ensure safety
+I want to prevent landing when the airport is full

+##